UBC-MDS/DSCI_554-SSSHteam/doc/Milestone3.md

 ### Confounding Variables

-In the beginning of our study, we identified three confounding
+At the beginning of our study, we identified three confounding
 variables: procrastination, household responsibilities and the commute time to the study location.
-We first conducted statistical tests to determine confounding effects of these variables.
+We first conducted statistical tests to determine the confounding effects of these variables.

 #### Comparison - Baseline set-up